Her admirers called her “Moses” or “General Tubman,” but she was born Araminta Ross.

 One of the most complicated myths about Tubman is the claim (first mentioned in a 19th century biography) that she escorted more than 300 enslaved people to freedom over the course of 19 missions.
 Tubman herself never used this number, instead estimating that she had rescued around 50 people by 1860—mostly family members.

 Historians now believe that it’s likely that she was personally responsible for ushering around 70 people to freedom along the Underground Railroad in the decade before the Civil War.
 It’s also unlikely that there was ever a substantial bounty offered for Tubman’s capture during her years as an undercover operator, let alone one worth tens of thousands of dollars, as some publications claimed.

-It’s unlikely that Tubman’s former owners or the owners of the slaves she rescued ever realized that it was the woman formerly known as Minty Ross spiriting their slaves away.
+It’s unlikely that Tubman’s former owners or the owners of the enslaved people she rescued ever realized that it was the woman formerly known as Minty Ross spiriting their enslaved people away.
 The only known “reward” offered for Tubman’s capture was a newspaper ad that her owner, Eliza Brodess, published in a Maryland paper after Tubman’s first escape attempt in September 1849.
 Brodess offered $300 for the capture and return of Tubman and two of her brothers.

 Tubman’s “niece” may have actually been her biological child.